-What is RIPA?
+What Is RIPA?

 There is a piece of legislation that has been a topic of conversation in the less government-appreciative media outlets on many occasions, and that legislation is called The Regulation of Investigatory Powers Act 2000 (RIPA).
 It was put into place to regulate a wide range of investigatory powers.